Veeru102/automated-mri-brain-tumor-segmentation-pipeline/README.md

 This project automates the full pipeline for downloading brain MRI scans + tumor segmentations from Flywheel, formatting them for `nnU-Net`, training a model, and visualizing predictions.

+*Disclaimer: This project is completely independent of my research position.
 _______________________________________________________________________________________________________________________________________________________

 Sample Output from compare_predictions.py